noflo/noflo-flow/README.md

 It qualifies as a flow control component if it allows partial data to go to one out port versus another (or not at all).

+Feel free to contribute new components and graphs!
+I'll try to incorporate as soon as time allows.